The Big Bang (2011 film): Plot

 The story cuts back to the present day, where it is revealed that Niels and Anton killed each other while the detectives, who had followed Ned to Simon's house, held Ned and Julie hostage.
 Julie is kept bound and gagged with duct tape.
 Ned accuses the trio of following him and killing the people he met, also stating that Skinny was killed for diamonds, which his killer never recovered.
 Ned proves that Frizer killed all the people who could have known about the diamonds.
 Frizer admits his crimes, for which the other detectives scold him.
 Ned looks at a glass tank containing a gecko and realizes something; he tells the villains that he knows where Niels stored the diamonds.

 The detectives take Ned and Julie to the spot where he had confronted Julie after she had shown him a hidden shoe box.
 While Julie and Ned are in the car, Skeres and Frizer go to get the shoe box.
 Meanwhile, Poley spots Julie and Ned signaling each other.
 He attacks them, but they overpower him and manage to drive the car towards Skeres and Frizer.
 Skeres and Frizer are disappointed when they discover the diamonds are not in the box.
 When they see the car coming towards them, they realize what is happening and start shooting.
 Ned shoots them both dead.
 Meanwhile, Simon the physicist's experiment destroys his lab and creates a giant crevasse.
-Ned and Julie speed away in the car, and later pick up Fay.
+Ned and Julie speed away in the car, and later pick up Fay, who in a non serious tone complains that Ned solved the case, got the girl, the diamonds, while she gets a gecko (Its assumed that her fling with Ned is over much to her chagrin now that he is with Julie) and mockingly suggest they give the diamonds to Angola or Liberia, before lamenting she loves the car as the three drive away.